Skip to main content

-Pine Plywood vs Combiply (Eucalyptus Core): Which Is Right for Your Application?
+Pine Plywood vs Combiply: Which Is Right for You?

 May 17, 2026·6 min read

-Pine Plywood vs Combiply (Eucalyptus Core): Which Is Right for Your Application?
+Pine Plywood vs Combiply: Which Is Right for You?

 Brazilian plywood is available in two core compositions: pure pine and Combiply.
 Many importers don't realise the distinction exists until they're comparing quotes and see different prices for what appears to be the same grade.
 This article explains the difference and when each is appropriate.